sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What are the truthy and falsy values in JavaScript?
-Truthy values in JavaScript are those which can be considered as 'true' or non-zero or non-empty.
-Examples include a non-empty string, a non-zero number, an object, an array, etc.

-On the other hand, falsy values in JavaScript are those which can be considered as 'false' or zero or empty.
-Examples include an empty string (''), 0, null, undefined, NaN, and false.

-In Hinglish:
 JavaScript mein truthy values voh hai jo 'true' ya non-zero ya non-empty mana jaate hai.
 Examples mein include koi bhi non-empty string, non-zero number, object, array, aadi.

 Dusra taraf, falsy values voh hai jo 'false' ya zero ya empty mana jaate hai.
 Examples mein shamil hai ek khali string (''), 0, null, undefined, NaN, aur false.